SheikhTalal/webmin-debian/README.md

 ./bash webmin.sh
 ```

-## For more info about: Webmin please visit their website: www.webmin.com
+## For more info about "Webmin" please visit their website: www.webmin.com